RDXhada/Github-to-Freshdesk-API/README.md

 GITHUB_TOKEN=<insert your github token here>
 ```
 4) You can/should insert your Github and Freshdesk tokens for a more secure/authorized requeting (and more requests of course).
-5) If you have downloaded the whole file (witht the PDF) run :
+5) If you have downloaded the whole file (with the PDF) run :
 ```bash
 cd CraftDemoNodeJS
 ```